nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: Opens window with a list of important dates.
 Success details is shown in the status message.

     1. Incorrect list important date commands include cases where the command entered is not `list-date`

 <a href="#table-of-contents"> <button>Back to Table of Contents </button></a>

+### Viewing the Schedule

+1. Viewing the schedule while all students are being shown.
+  1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.
+  1. Test case: `schedule`<br>
+     Expected: Opens up the schedule window.
+  1. Test case: `schedulexyz`<br>
+     Expected: No schedule window pops up.
+Error details shown in the status message.
+Status bar remains the same.
+  1. Other incorrect search commands to try: `schedule*`, `schedulex` <br>
+     Expected: Similar to previous.
+1. Viewing the schedule window while adding or editing student contact.
+  1. Prerequisites: Open up the schedule window using `schedule` command.
+All lessons displayed in the schedule window.
+  1. Test case: Enter `add n/Sara p/91111111 le/monday 1800` to add a contact named Sara with a lesson on Monday 1800.
+     Then enter `schedule`.<br>
+     Expected: Focuses on the schedule window is updated with a new lesson on Monday 1800, and `Sara` name is there.
+  1. Test case: Enter `list` to display all the contacts.
+Enter `edit X le/monday 2000` (X is the index of Sara's contact) to edit the lesson to Monday 2000.
+Then enter `schedule`.<br>
+     Expected: Focuses on the schedule window which is updated with a new lesson with `Sara` on Monday 2000, and the lesson on Monday 1800 is removed.
+1. Viewing the schedule window while schedule window is already opened.
+  1. Prerequisites: Open up the schedule window using `schedule` command.
+Change focus to TutorsPet window.
+  1. Test case: `schedule` <br>
+  1. Expected: Focuses back on the schedule window.

+<a href="#table-of-contents"> <button>Back to Table of Contents </button></a>

+### Saving data

+1. Dealing with missing/corrupted data files

+  1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

+1. _{ more test cases …​ }_

+<a href="#table-of-contents"> <button>Back to Table of Contents </button></a>